Silent retreat at 50 Gloucester Place for Centre members

 Sunday 6th January 2019

-These retreats are wonderful opportunities for prolonged periods of silent meditation, perhaps alternating with spiritual reading (which is how many people choose to spend their day).
+These retreats are wonderful opportunities for prolonged periods of silent meditation.
 You can stay for as much or as little of the day as you choose.
-The session follows the traditional DC routine of unformatted silence for meditation and silent devotion, with a candle-lit room for meditation and a separate area for rest, reading and refreshments.
+The session follows the traditional DC routine of unformatted silence for meditation and silent devotion, with a candle-lit room for meditation (ground floor) and a separate area for rest, reading and refreshments (first floor).

 Details as follows: